MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-hotel-listing-group.md

 ## <a name="isexcluded"></a>Is Excluded
 Determines whether the hotel listing group represents a biddable or negative criterion.

-If set to *TRUE* it is a negative criterion, and otherwise if *FALSE* it is a biddable criterion.
+If set to *true* it is a negative criterion, and otherwise if *false* it is a biddable criterion.

 **Add:** Required
 **Update:** Read-only